saradindusengupta/transformers_for_time-series/README.md

-# Project Name

-## Structure of the Repository

-This repository uses `setuptool` to create packages and uses `toml` file for package configuration
+# Transformers for Time-series Forecasting

+This repository contains code, notebooks.
 ```text
 ├── Dockerfile               # The file to build a container using build a or docker container
 ├── CONTRIBUTING.md          # Onboarding instructions for new contributors